Opinion | D.C.’s vaccine appointment disparity didn’t have to happen

 What’s happening?
 Is something nefarious going on?
 People jumping the line?
 Being surreptitiously fed inside information?
 Communities of a darker hue kept in the dark?

 Clearly the vaccine rollout has had an inequitable impact.
 With sinister intent?
 Don’t think so.
-But inequitable, nonetheless.
+But inequitable nonetheless.

 Consider the District: